 Truth be told, it was a fun, if brief 25 minute ride through the scenic canyon and the not so scenic tunnels through the mountains.
 Visitors snapped hundreds of photos of the river flowing below the tracks, myself included, as if we’d never seen a river!
 Hey, when in Rome….

-Armed with a cute cup of matcha ice cream, I was more than happy to travel along.
+Armed with an adorable cup of matcha ice cream, I was more than happy to travel along.
 I tried unsuccessfully to start a group sing of “Down by the Station,” which would have truly been unforgettable.
 I think the Chinese would have loved it, although next time I’ll come prepared to pass out sheet music.
+On the other hand, it’s probably best that I didn’t embarrass and horrify my grandkids.

 The immaculately attired and self composed car attendant kept up an almost constant monologue in Japanese about something she seemed intent on teaching us ( I am guessing it was about the river) although I am sure no one in our car understood a word she was saying.
-No matter, I enjoyed watching her talking to no one and taking her job very seriously.
+No matter, I enjoyed watching her talking to no one and not caring.
+She took her job very seriously.

 We disembarked in a small town at the end point of the gorge.
 A vendor’s truck selling sweet potatoes met the train.
 No matter that the sweet potatoes are generally an autumn treat.
 The truck itself was a piece of folk art.